 Unlike many of the other companies on this list, General Electric has a longstanding commitment to gender diversity in its workforce.
 It’s own women’s network is two decades old.
-The group have supported various initiatives to bring more women into the workplace.
+The group has supported various initiatives to bring more women into the workplace.

-For example, over the past ten years, the Women’s Network have donated $1 million to the Society of Women Engineers to support female engineers.
+For example, over the past ten years, the Women’s Network has donated $1 million to the Society of Women Engineers to support female engineers.
 It offers 43 scholarships per year of $5,000 each to encourage young women to obtain engineering qualifications.

 It also focuses on encouraging girls in STEM fields even further; hosting STEM camps for girls at 13 General Electric locations across America every year since 2011.